-Transportation demand management programs can help reduce congestion and improve air quality by decreasing the amount of automobile traffic during high-demand periods.
+Transportation demand management programs, projects and services can help reduce congestion and improve air quality by decreasing the amount of automobile traffic during high-demand periods.
 DRCOG sees transportation demand management as an important element of the region's long-range growth management and transportation planning strategy.
 DRCOG supports the following principles and programs to promote transportation demand management efforts:

-- telecommuting, flextime and other changes to normal work patterns to avoid peak traffic conditions - carpooling, vanpooling, encouraging parents to use carpools for taking students to school and infrastructure that facilitates these transportation options - non-automobile infrastructure created by the state, counties and cities - employer promotion of alternative mode use by their employees - coordination of transportation alternatives wherever traffic congestion may occur, such as at schools, large retail shopping centers, and in connection with sporting or cultural events or major transportation infrastructure construction - incentives to individuals who use alternative modes - limiting the liability of rideshare agencies and others who promote or provide alternative transportation services
+- a coordinated regionwide effort (Way to Go) to promote and encourage adoption of non-singleoccupant-vehicle (non-SOV) travel options - active transportation to encourage healthier travel choices, including bicycling and walking - transit - telecommuting, flextime and other changes to normal work patterns to avoid peak traffic conditions - carpooling, vanpooling and other forms of ridesharing including the underlying technologies to facilitate matches - encouraging parents to use carpools for taking students to school and infrastructure that facilitates these transportation options - non-automobile infrastructure investments by the state, counties and cities - employer promotion of alternative mode use by employees - coordination of transportation alternatives wherever traffic congestion occurs, such as at schools, large retail shopping centers and in connection with sporting or cultural events or major transportation infrastructure construction - incentives to individuals who use alternative modes